 Best Supplements For During Your Swim

 Hydration is absolutely key to any sport or physical activity, and it’s really important that you stay topped up during swimming.
-This includes replacing the electrolytes you lose through sweat, as well as water, which is where our Electrolyte Powder comes in.
+This includes replacing the electrolytes you lose through sweat, as well as water, which is where Electrofuel comes in.

-It’s a blend of four essential electrolytes — sodium, potassium, calcium, and magnesium — which are vital to provide the electrical energy needed for many important functions in the body, including nerve reactions and muscle function.9 Just add a scoop to your water bottle and sip away.
+Electrofuel contains a blend of three essential electrolytes — sodium, potassium, and magnesium — which are vital to provide the electrical energy needed for many important functions in the body, including nerve reactions and muscle function.9 You’ll get an additional boost from the beneficial minerals in coconut water while also re-fueling with 45g of carbohydrate per serving.
+Just add a scoop to your water bottle and sip away.

 Supplements To Have After Swimming